Tito31139/RosGhost2025/README.md

 ---

 ## 💻 Programming Code
-- The `scr/` directory contains the main source code created using LEGO Inventor Mindstorms' block-based system and Python.
+- The [`scr/programacion lego/`](./scr/programacion%20lego/) directory contains the main source code created using LEGO Inventor Mindstorms' block-based system and Python.
 - All programming was done by our team.

 ---

 ## 📂 Repository Contents
-- `models/` — Files related to robot assembly (if any).
+- [`model/V1/`](./model/V1/) — Files related to robot assembly and parts.
-- `other/` — Additional files such as operation processes and execution details.
+- [`docs/`](./docs/) — Project plan and competition program documents.
-- `schemes/` — Schematic diagrams illustrating electronic components and their connections.
+- [`schemes/`](./schemes/) — Schematic diagrams illustrating electronic components and their connections.
-- `scr/` — Source code for the control software.
+- [`scr/programacion lego/`](./scr/programacion%20lego/) — Source code for the control software.
-- `t-photos/` — Two photos of the team: an official one and a funny one.
+- [`t-photos/`](./t-photos/) — Two photos of the team: an official one and a funny one.
-- `v-photos/` — Six photos of the vehicle from different angles.
-- `video/` — Video file demonstrating the robot driving.
+- [`video/`](./video/) — Video file demonstrating the robot driving.

 ---

 ## 🚦 Mobility System
-Our robot is designed to autonomously evade lateral obstacles, complete three full rotations, and stop at its initial position by using:

-- Rear motor (Large Angular Motor) connected to **port B** for forward movement.
-- Front motor (Medium Angular Motor) connected to **port A** for turning.
+Our robot moves forward continuously using the rear motor (port B).
-- Three ultrasonic sensors connected to **ports D (right), E (left), and F (front)** for detecting obstacles.
+It uses three ultrasonic sensors connected to ports D (right), E (left), and F (front) to measure distances to obstacles.
-- Integrated gyroscope to track orientation and rotations.

-### Key Mobility Features:
-- Continuous forward movement with rear motor.
-- Lateral obstacle detection within 10 cm triggers stopping and turning maneuvers (90° left or right).
+When the robot detects obstacles on the sides, it chooses to turn toward the side with more free space.
+If there is a lot of free space, it makes turns at corners accordingly.
+The integrated gyroscope counts the number of corners or full turns made.
-- Gyroscope tracks cumulative rotation; after three full rotations (1080°), the robot stops at the initial position.
+After completing three full rotations or corners, the robot stops at its starting position.

 ---

 ## 🎯 Strategy Summary
 - Initialization of hub, motors, and sensors.
 - Continuous forward motion with obstacle monitoring.
-- Obstacle-triggered turning maneuvers using the front motor.
+- Turning toward the side with more free space when obstacles are detected.
-- Rotation tracking with gyroscope resets after every 360°.
+- Rotation tracking with the gyroscope counting corners or full turns.
 - Completion after three rotations and stopping.

 ---